 While Semliki’s species have been accumulating for over 25,000 years, the park contains evidence of even older processes.
 Hot springs bubble up from the depths to demonstrate the powerful subterranean forces that have been shaping the rift valley for the last 14 million years.

-This is the only park in Uganda to be composed primarily of tropical lowland forest.
+This is the only park in Uganda to be composed primarily of tropical lowland forests.
 The forest is very dense and quite flat, creating a startling contrast to the rugged Rwenzori Mountains nearby.
 The Semuliki River attracts many animals.

 Birders who make it to Semliki will be rewarded with some of Africa’s best forest birding.
 Sempaya and Ntandi provide excellent viewing of the birds including the White-crested Hornbill, Red-billed Dwarf Hornbill, Piping Hornbill, Yellow-throated Nicator, the Great blue, and Ross’s Turacos.

-The area around Kirumia River is another top birding spot.
+The area around the Kirumia River is another top birding spot.
 The shoebill stork is regularly seen at close quarters on Lake Albert and forest walks are good for tracking water birds.

 The Batwa’s hunter-gatherer lifestyle means they have always been dependent on the Semuliki forest for food, shelter, medicine, and tools, though this is beginning to change as a result of interaction with other local communities.